 Spotlight on Katherine

 Katherine Rake set up Lucent Consultancy in 2019.
 Prior to that she was the first Chief Executive of Healthwatch England and led women’s rights campaign The Fawcett Society.
-Her Trustee roles include the Centre for Ageing Better, United Response and the London School of Economics.
+Her trustee roles include the Centre for Ageing Better, United Response and the London School of Economics.

 What inspired you to set up Lucent?